Kingdom of Kush: Decline and fall

-It is possible that the Roman emperor Nero planned another attempt to conquer Kush before his death in AD 68.
-Nero sent two centurions upriver as far as Bahr el Ghazal River in 66 AD in an attempt to discover the source of the Nile, per Seneca, or plan an attack, per Pliny.
 Kush began to fade as a power by the first or second century AD, sapped by the war with the Roman province of Egypt and the decline of its traditional industries.
 However, there is evidence of third century AD Kushite Kings at Philae in demotic and inscription.
 It has been suggested that the Kushites reoccupied lower Nubia after Roman forces were withdrawn to Aswan.
 Kushite activities led others to note "a de facto Kushite control of that area (as far north as Philae) for part of the third century AD.
 Thereafter, it weakened and disintegrated due to internal rebellion.
-In the mid-4th century, Kush attacked Axum, perhaps in a dispute over the region's ivory trade.
-Axum responded with a large force, sacking Meroe and leading the civilization to go in decline.
-Christianity began to gain over the old pharaonic religion and by the mid-sixth century AD the Kingdom of Kush was dissolved.